atropos-null/LS/py119/py119_studyguide.md

 ### Custom Sorting with `key` and First-Class Functions

 For more complex sorting criteria, both `sorted()` and `list.sort()` accept a `key` keyword argument.
+You can set your own rules for sorting the list as long as you can express the rule as a function.

 #### What are "first-class functions" and "higher-order functions" in Python, and how do they relate to custom sorting?

 * **First-Class Functions:** In Python, functions are considered "first-class objects."
 This means they can be:
 * Assigned to variables.
 * Passed as arguments to other functions.
 * Returned as the result of other functions.

 * **Higher-Order Functions:** These are functions that either take one or more functions as arguments or return a function as their result.

 **Relation to sorting:**
 The `sorted()` function and `list.sort()` method are higher-order functions because they accept a function object as their `key` argument.
 This key function is a first-class function that transforms each element in the collection into a value that Python then uses for comparison during the sorting process, enabling tailored sorting criteria beyond the default.

----

 ### How is the key argument used in sorted() and list.sort() for custom sorting?
 Provide an example.

 The `key` keyword argument in `sorted()` and `list.sort()` allows for custom sorting criteria.
 It takes a function as its value.
 This function is called once for each item in the collection, and its return value is used by the sorting algorithm for comparison.

 **Example: Sorting words by length**
 ```python